|

 If there is a cost associated with the drug test, IM is responsible for paying for the drug test.

-Upon agreement to take the test, find the person eligible if they meet all other eligibility criteria.
+Upon agreement to take the test, the person is eligible, and benefits must be issued if they meet all other eligibility criteria.
 If they pass the test (negative test result), they remain eligible for ongoing benefits.

-If they refuse to take a drug test, they must be determined ineligible (gross deemer without a sanction) for FoodShare, effective the next possible benefit month.
-Members who fail to take a test can choose to agree to take a drug test at any time.
+If they refuse to take a drug test, they are ineligible (gross deemer without a sanction) for FoodShare, effective the next possible benefit month.
+Members who don’t take a test can reapply at any time.
+If they reapply, they must agree to take a drug test, unless the conviction is more than five years old.

 If the drug test is inconclusive, the person must retake the test until they receive a passing or failing result.
 If the member does not retake the test, they must be determined ineligible for not agreeing to take a drug test.
 The person must be given an adequate amount of time to reschedule, retake, and receive the results of any additional drug tests.
 This may require a verification due date extension.